 Apart from aligning the screenshots, this does not take much skill, and you have something the press can readily use as a header image for the article.

 I recommend using this gradient generator for best results.
 Use the "Export as SVG" button for your graphics software.

 These are the most complex to make; however, they make for great headline images and sharing on Twitter.
 You can try finding a suitable template online that will let you drop your screenshots, or if you have two phones or a dedicated camera, you can create these yourself.

-Don't forget ImpressKit lets you reorder images as you see fit - so you can have the most important first.
+Don't forget that ImpressKit lets you reorder images as you see fit - so you can first have the most important.

 And make sure to tag them.
 Like "iPad", "iPhone", "Banner", "Lifestyle" or based on feature areas of your app.

 Plain (or "RAW") screenshots are the most important assets you should provide.
 If nothing else, definitely offer a few up-to-date screenshots.
 And ideally also make sure to have at least a single wide banner or nice lifestyle photos to make it easier for the press to make it easy for them to have header image without extra work.

 As I wrote in the banners sections, for my coverage, the press picked banners and lifestyle photos quite often for the coverage.
 I have also seen a couple where my plain screenshot was inserted into lifestyle photo template and the result was pretty nice.

 My lifestyle photos showed quite old version of the app which apparently wasn't a big issues.
 I guess it depends on what parts of your app the lifestyle photos show.